-We chose Allegro Trains for the underlying platform or toolchain.
-The key selling point for us was the fact that Allegro Trains provides most of the critical pieces needed in a highly integrated toolchain, including experiment management, data and metadata management, ML-Ops, orchestration, and automation components.
+We chose ClearML for the underlying platform or toolchain.
+The key selling point for us was the fact that ClearML provides most of the critical pieces needed in a highly integrated toolchain, including experiment management, data and metadata management, ML-Ops, orchestration, and automation components.
 It also has additional bonuses like optimizing the physical data flow for training and more.

 The Control Plane